derailed-dash/demo-lz-docs/content/epam-lz/design-overview.md

   - Obtain private connectivity to the on-premises network (if appropriate).
   - By funnelled through centralised security tooling when accessing other networks (if appropriate).
 - There is expected to be a _shared tenant VPC_ to host, for example, a shared GKE cluster, for those Tenant's who have no specific network requirements.
-- DNS peering will allow Google Cloud resources to perform DNS resolution against on-premises infrastructure, e.g. such that we can resolve hostnames in the `epam.com` domain.
+- DNS peering will allow Google Cloud resources to perform DNS resolution against on-premises infrastructure, e.g. such that we can resolve hostnames in the `some-org.com` domain.

 {{< expand Expand-title="A note on terminology" style="bold" >}}

-The previous iteration of ECP (v1) was built around a **_Shared VPC_** which provided Subnets and Interconnect services for Tenant _service Projects_.
+The previous iteration of LZiiB (v1) was built around a **_Shared VPC_** which provided Subnets and Interconnect services for Tenant _service Projects_.

 The **Shared VPC** name has [an explicit meaning with regards GCP](https://cloud.google.com/vpc/docs/shared-vpc), so for the avoidance of doubt:

-- ECPv2's central Hub project will be referred to as the _common VPC_, and will provide (via VPC-peering) Interconnect connectivity.
+- LZiiBv2's central Hub project will be referred to as the _common VPC_, and will provide (via VPC-peering) Interconnect connectivity.
 - Tenant's will receive their _tenant VPC_ as part of the Tenant Factory / Onboarding process.
 - The _shared tenant VPC_ will be used for tenants with no specific network requirements.